DDHarry/Ada_Quick_guide_and_Training/README.md

-# Running and compiling in Ada
+# 1.Running and compiling in Ada

 Let us consider main_mine.adb as our program.
 Then
 ```ada